Skip to content

 Pre-built container images

-Usually it's not needed to build a container yourself unless you want to customize things in detail, since there are plenty of pre-built images already available that work straight of the box.
+Usually it's not necessary to build a container yourself unless you want to customize things in detail, since there are plenty of pre-built images already available that work straight of the box.
 For bioinformatic software the community-driven project biocontainers.pro should have anything you need, and if not - you can contribute!
 If you need a container with multiple tools installed see multi-package containers.

 Running a container